openguild-labs/substrate-npos/README.md

 - Run your local relaychain network using Zombinet with `pop up parachain -f ./zombienet.toml` Now you are ready to kickstart working on the later steps.

+## Deliverables
+- [x] Migrate from AURA to hybrid consensus GRANDPA + BABE
+- [x] Implement runtime API & block import queue in the outer node service
+- [ ] Implement `pallet-staking` and integrate with existing consensus mechanism
+- [ ] Implement `pallet-session` for session management
+- [ ] Implement `pallet-nomniation-pool` for nominator registration
+- [ ] Implement election functionalities for active validator selection
+- [ ] Demo of the functionalities on the Polkadot JS Apps

 ## Overview of Additional Modules

 | Pallet Name | Functionality |